113ll3/Ibmclouddocscli/index.md

 ## Step 2.
 Verify the installation
 {: #step2-verify-idt}

-To verify that the CLI and Developer tools were installed successfully, run the `help` command:
+To verify that the CLI and {{site.data.keyword.dev_cli_short}} were installed successfully, run the `help` command:
 ```
 ibmcloud dev help
 ```
 {: codeblock}

 The output lists the usage instructions, the current version, and the supported commands.

+If you instead see a message that states `'dev' is not a registered command.`, run the command from the previous step again.
+If you continue to see this message, run the `ibmcloud plugin install dev` command to separately install the {{site.data.keyword.dev_cli_short}} plug-in.
+{: tip}

 ## Step 3.
 Configure your environment
 {: #step3-configure-idt-env}